StraToN/godot-dialogtreetools/README.md

 GraphNodes provided by this tool may or may not respond to every use case.
 You are then required to modify existing nodes, or add new ones.

-Basic usage: add the provided [[TreeNode custom node|TreeNode node]] as a child of your target node: after creating a Resource (attach TreeNodeResource.gd file), selecting this specific node opens a GraphEditor allowing tree building.
+Basic usage: add the provided [TreeNode custom node](https://github.com/StraToN/godot-dialogtreetools/wiki/TreeNode-node) as a child of your target node: after creating a Resource (attach TreeNodeResource.gd file), selecting this specific node opens a GraphEditor allowing tree building.

 You have then 2 solutions for parsing:
 - Either call this TreeNode's functions using get_node() in your target node's script.